youcef-debbah/djs-bejaia/readme.md

 - **No Additional Restrictions:** You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 For more details about the Apache License 2.0, please refer to the [LICENSE](LICENSE.txt) file.

+## Contact Us

+If you have any questions or inquiries about this project, please don't hesitate to contact the main developer at [youcef-debbah@hotmail.com](mailto:youcef-debbah@hotmail.com).